 Volunteers are the life blood of foodbanks.
+Does the increase in poverty in the UK upset you?
+Are you keen to help local people who are experiencing difficult times?
 Your skills could be just what we need.

 Volunteers are the driving force behind foodbanks.
 There are thousands of volunteers across the UK, helping The Trussell Trust Foodbank Network get emergency food to people in crisis.
+At Bradford North Foodbank, even though we have over fifty regular volunteers there are still opportunities.
 We want you to enjoy volunteering and there are lots of ways to get involved.
 Whatever role you choose, you will make a real difference to the life of local people in crisis.

 Signposting Resources Coordinator: Someone passionate about providing up-to-date information to people receiving emergency food aid, to empower them to find ways to improve their circumstances.
-This role involves ensuring the content of our Signposting Folders is up to date, and restocking supplies of the leaflets we offer at our foodbank centres.
+At present this role involves ensuring the content of our Signposting Folders is up to date, and restocking supplies of the leaflets we offer at our foodbank centres.
 There would be some photocopying and printing as well as liaison with Foodbank Centre teams.
+However, ideally we would like to find a way to make our signposting resources more user-friendly at our foodbank centres, such as putting the information onto a powerpoint with hyperlinks to agencies.
+This would mean only one file to update and it could be accessed on line and/or emailed to devices at our foodbank centres.
+Is this something you have the skills to do?
+It would really help us.

 Warehouse Volunteers: We need help to weigh, sort and store donated food before it’s made into food parcels for clients.
-Both Monday and Friday morning teams have spaces and we may need to create a new team for Wednesday mornings later this year.
+All teams Monday, Wednesday and Friday mornings have spaces.
 We also need some reserve volunteers to cover holidays and for additional sessions at peak times such as harvest.
 There is also a specialist post to coordinate dividing certain products (e.g. sugar, laundry powder, dry dog food) into smaller size packets and labeling them with essential information.

 If you are interested in volunteering for any of these roles please get in touch, we’d love to hear from you!